PowerPoint Presentations for Year 3 of the Grammar and Punctuation Scheme of Work

 Terminology: Conjunction, Clause

-Add Information about Time, Cause and Place using conjunctions, prepositions and Adverbs
+*FREE* Add Information about Time, Cause and Place using conjunctions, prepositions and Adverbs

 Encourage children to use conjunctions to add subordinate clauses, prepositions to add phrases and adverbs.
 All of these can tell us when, where or how something happened.